Tag

 Step 6: From the pop-up that appears, select Block Contact to confirm.

-This will block both texts and phone calls from the selected number — including FaceTime audio and video calls.
+This will block both texts and phone calls from the selected number — including audio and video calls.
 Incoming cellular calls will be sent to voicemail, FaceTime calls will be ignored, and texts will be silently discarded.
 Note that texts coming in from a blocked number cannot be recovered even if you later unblock the number.

 You can view and manage your list of blocked contacts in the iPhone Settings app under Messages > Blocked Contacts.